|Home||Bio||Publications||Events||Bill's Books||Worth Reading||For Writers||Contact|

 In 1999, Bill launched the literary journal, Virginia Adversaria, serving for three years as editor and publisher.
 He calls it the greatest learning experience in his writing career.
 Judging other people's work and analyzing what was right or wrong with each piece provided tremendous insight when he turned that same critical eye toward his own work.

-When he is not writing his regular column for Virginia Living, freelancing, or writing for himself, he’s probably watching a movie or a Hokie football game.
+Currently, Bill is a contributing editor with Virginia Living, a features writer for Super Lawyers, and a writing coach for Professional English.
+When he is not writing on assignment, pitching freelance ideas, or writing for himself, he’s probably watching a movie or a Hokie football game.

 |NOTES FROM BILL'S JOURNAL||